Higher property T and below-rank phenomena of lattices: Introduction

-In particular, if $L^p(X)^\Gamma=0$, then for every $k\leq r-1$, $H^k(\Gamma,L^p(X))=0$.
-Similar statements hold for $G$. \end{cor} \begin{rem} Associated with any unitary representation $V$ of $\Gamma$ there is a corresponding Gaussian measure, which yields a probability measure preserving action of $\Gamma$ on a space $X$ such that $V$ embeds in $L^2(X)$ as a subrepresentation~\cite{zimmer}*{Example~5.2.13 on p.~110}.
-Therefore $H^k(\Gamma,L^2(X))=0$ implies $H^k(\Gamma,V)=0$.
-We could therefore express Theorem~\ref{thm:higher} in a similar way as Corollary~\ref{cor:com} in the case~$p=2$. \end{rem} We denote by $(T_n)_{L^p}$, where $n=r-1$, the property established for $\Gamma$ in this corollary.
-Note that $(T_n)_{L^2}$ is simply $(T_n)$.
-We will see later that $(T_n)_{L^1}$ has some particular geometric applications.
+\begin{rem} Associated with any unitary representation $V$ of $\Gamma$ there is a corresponding Gaussian measure, which yields a probability measure preserving action of $\Gamma$ on a space $X$ such that $V$ embeds into $L^2(X)$ as a subrepresentation~\cite{zimmer}*{Example~5.2.13 on p.~110}. \end{rem}